-‘A Band-Aid on a bullet wound:’ Workers are getting laid off anew as PPP runs out
+‘A Band-Aid on a bullet wound’: Workers are getting laid off anew as PPP runs out

 Sean Malone, 37, a restaurant worker and adjunct professor, also was effectively laid off for a second time from Waldo Pizza, a restaurant in Kansas City, Mo., after the business ran out of its PPP funding.

-Malone, who has an eight-month-old baby at home, said he too felt the PPP had a net negative effect for him, forcing him back to work during a dangerous time, at the risk of losing unemployment insurance if he refused, and preventing him from taking advantage of the generous jobless benefits while they were available.
+Malone, who has an eight-month-old baby at home, said the PPP also had a net negative effect for him, forcing him back to work during a dangerous time, at the risk of losing unemployment insurance if he refused, and preventing him from taking advantage of the generous jobless benefits while they were available.

-Steven Kingery, the owner of the restaurant, said in an email that of all of the approximately 109 employees the restaurant had before the pandemic, have either been laid off or had their hours reduced since the $525,000 PPP loan the company received was depleted.
+Steven Kingery, the owner of the restaurant, said in an email that all of the approximately 109 employees the restaurant had before the pandemic have either been laid off or had their hours reduced since the $525,000 PPP loan the company received was depleted.

-Tina Lyons, 53, the owner of Double River Forwarding, LLC, a logistics company that deals with international agricultural exports in Portland, Oregon, told her four employees at the end of June that she was going to have to cut their hours because $33,000 she had received from the government had run out.
+Tina Lyons, 53, owner of Double River Forwarding, a logistics company that deals with international agricultural exports in Portland, Ore., told her four employees at the end of June that she was going to have to cut their hours because the $33,000 she had received from the government had run out.
 One employee quit at that point, she said.

-She blamed Washington for a dysfunctional climate that failed to fully insulate companies like her from the potential of economic ruin.
+She blamed Washington for a dysfunctional climate that failed to fully insulate companies like hers from the potential of economic ruin.

-“Our political leaders have no clue what small business are.
+“Our political leaders have no clue what small businesses are.
 They have no idea what we struggle with,” she said.
-“It matters to me if I walk three or four blocks all the stores are gone.
-It needs to matter to them too.”
+“It matters to me if I walk three or four blocks and all the stores are gone.
+It needs to matter to them, too.”

 Did it work?